 Funding large-scale interventions

 Monthly giving is also crucial to funding large-scale interventions.
 Thanks to UNICEF’s global immunization campaigns, the world is now nearly free of polio and there are only 13 countries where mothers and children still face maternal and neonatal tetanus’s deadly threat.
 And UNICEF programs in 120 countries are helping to prevent and treat malnutrition, which is linked to nearly half of all deaths of children under 5.

 Empowering UNICEF to combat every danger

 If there’s a danger to children, chances are UNICEF has a program to combat it.
-Empowering UNICEF to hold a consistent presence on the ground in over 190 countries and territories, with programs in 157 countries, is a motivator for monthly giving.
+Empowering UNICEF to hold a consistent presence on the ground in over 190 countries and territories is a motivator for monthly giving.